Caroline Woodley

-Caroline Woodley is a British Labour Party politician who was elected as the directly elected mayor of Hackney in London in a by-election in 2023.
+Caroline Rebecca Woodley is a British Labour Party politician who served as Mayor of Hackney from 2023 until 2026.

-Hackney councillor
+Political career

-Woodley was elected in 2018 to Hackney London Borough Council from the Cazenove ward and was re-elected in 2022.
+Woodley joined the Labour Party in 2015, following the Conservative Party's win in that year's general election.
+She was elected to Hackney London Borough Council in 2018 for the Cazenove ward, gaining her seat from the Liberal Democrats, and was re-elected in 2022.
 She became the cabinet member for families, parks and leisure.

 Mayor of Hackney

 Woodley was elected Mayor of Hackney in a by-election held on 9 November 2023, becoming the borough's third directly elected mayor following the resignation of her predecessor, Philip Glanville.
+She was the first woman to be elected Mayor of Hackney.
+Woodley ran for re-election in 2026 and came second to Zoë Garbett.